-- Much greater clarity in procedures, submittal requirements, and criteria for review of zoning changes, building projects, land divisions, and variances-putting them all in one place versus scattered placements. - Clearly assigns design and site plan approval for major projects to the Building Board and not the Plan Commission. - Expands the array of minor projects that do not require Building Board approval, including patio, deck, walkway replacements and enlargements of no greater than 100 square feet and others listed in the ordinance. - Only where a project involves a requested special exception to floor area percentage requirements will three-dimensional perspective renderings of the proposed building be required. - Expands current schematic design review stage from only new homes to also include projects that involve a 50% or greater floor area expansion, prior to detailed design review stage.
+- Provides much greater clarity in procedures, submittal requirements, and criteria for review of zoning changes, building projects, land divisions, and variances putting them all in one place versus scattered placements. - Clearly assigns design and site plan approval for major projects to the Building Board and not the Plan Commission. - Expands the array of minor projects that do not require Building Board approval, including patio, deck, walkway replacements and enlargements of no greater than 100 square feet and others listed in the proposed ordinance. - Only where a project involves a requested special exception to floor area percentage requirements would perspective renderings ("massing study") of the proposed building be required. - Specifies that the schematic design review stage applies to proposals for new homes plus projects that involve a 50% or greater floor area expansion, prior to the detailed design review stage.
+Current ordinance vague on when this twostage process is and is not expected.

-Article 9-Word Usage, Abbreviations, and Definitions: Establishes definitions to hundreds of terms used in the updated zoning ordinance to help with understanding and to reduce different interpretations (and disagreements) later.
+Article 9-Word Usage, Abbreviations, and Definitions: Establishes definitions for hundreds of terms used in the updated zoning ordinance to help with understanding and to reduce different interpretations (and disagreements) later.